google/skia/site/user/build.md

 There is early, experimental support for [Windows 10 on ARM](https://docs.microsoft.com/en-us/windows/arm/).
 This currently requires (a recent version of) MSVC, and the `Visual C++ compilers and libraries for ARM64` individual component in the Visual Studio Installer.
+For Googlers, the win_toolchain asset includes the ARM64 compiler.

 To use that toolchain, set the `target_cpu` GN argument to `"arm64"`.
 Note that OpenGL is not supported by Windows 10 on ARM, so Skia's GL backends are stubbed out, and will not work.
 ANGLE is supported: